cristinamtown/PDX-Realestate-TimeSeries/README.md

 # Business Case:

-In this notebook we aim to answer the following questions using real-estate data from Zillow:
+In this notebook we aim to answer the followering real-estate investment questions using Portland real-estate data from Zillow:
 - Which Portland zipcodes should we focus on when deciding to invest in real-estate?
 - Which of our focus zipcodes have the highest ROI potential?
 - Which of our focus zipcodes have the lowest risk?